MinpuKang/minpukang.github.io/_includes/about/en.md

 ### Profession:

-  1.Several Years in Telecom Communication, focus on Package Core and familiar with GPRS, EPC, Wi-Fi Solution, Cloud and Virtualization.
+  1. Several Years in Telecom Communication, focus on Package Core and familiar with GPRS, EPC, Wi-Fi Solution, Cloud and Virtualization.

-  2.Familiar with Linux and code with shell for daily task.
+  2. Familiar with Linux and code with shell for daily task.

-  3.Like coding, C#, Shell and Python are better.
+  3. Like coding, C#, Shell and Python are better.

 ### Hobbies: